 - 5 Final Thoughts

-Finding the best brush for Husky coats is essential if you want to groom your Husky effectively.
+Finding the best brush for Husky coats is essential if you want to groom them effectively.
 Not all brushes are up to the task of such a thick double-layered coat.
 However, many of these are useful tools for specific functions in grooming.

 Pin style brushes are similar to slicker brushes.
-The only difference is that the bristles have a rounded head that massages your Husky’s skin as you brush.
+The only difference is that the bristles have a rounded head that massages Husky’s skin as you brush.
 These bristles still sort through mats and tangles with ease, but they don’t pull out quite as much hair as other types of brushes.
-They are also more flexible so you can get in hard to reach or sensitive areas more easily.
+They are also more flexible so you can get into hard-to-reach or sensitive areas more easily.